XQueryInstitute/Course-Materials/error handling/README.md

 First, notice the code inside the square brackets.
 The code identifies the error according to the following formula from the [XQuery recommendation](http://www.w3.org/TR/2014/REC-xquery-30-20140408/#id-identifying-errors):

+>* [XXYYnnnn]
 >* XX denotes the language in which the error is defined, using the following encoding:
 	* XP denotes an error defined by XPath.
-Such an error may also occur XQuery since XQuery includes XPath as a subset.
+Such an error may also occur in XQuery since XQuery includes XPath as a subset.
 	* XQ denotes an error defined by XQuery (or an error originally defined by XQuery and later added to XPath).
 > * YY denotes the error category, using the following encoding:
 	* ST denotes a static error.